yana-yelnikova/Layered-Recommender-System/database_scripts/README.md

 This directory contains the SQL scripts responsible for creating and populating the core analytical tables in the database.
 These tables are designed to pre-calculate and aggregate data, which significantly improves the performance and simplifies the logic of the downstream Python labeling scripts.

-The scripts should be run in the order presented below.

 ---
 ## 1. `district_attributes.sql`